jlandrum/tokml/README.md

 // grab name and description properties from each object and write them in
 // KML
 var kmlNameDescription = tokml(geojsonObject, {
-    name: 'name',
+  name: "name",
-    description: 'description'
+  description: "description",
 });

 // name and describe the KML document as a whole var kmlDocumentName = tokml(geojsonObject, {
-    documentName: 'My List Of Markers',
+  documentName: "My List Of Markers",
-    documentDescription: "One of the many places you are not I am" });
+  documentDescription: "One of the many places you are not I am", });
 ```